abgreeve/tiny_stash/README.md

 - Create items, locations, and trades in the editor
 - The direct insert of codes means no messing around with copy and pasting
-- The editor shows the stash item or trade in the editor instead of a cryptic shortcode

 Requirements
 ------------